Podolski hits Germany winner against England to sign off in style

 Both teams have important World Cup qualifiers on Sunday.

-The teams are top of their respective groups for the matches on the road to Russia 2018 when England host Lithuania and Germany are away to Azerbaijan.
+The teams are top of their respective groups for the matches on the road to Russia 2018 when England host Lithuania and Germany are away to Azerbaijan.—APP